asschmidt/StudyOS/doc/Meson.md

 The Meson function `executable()` (used to create the ELF binary) uses the GCC Linker and not directly `ld`.
 Therefore, the Linker options must be specified with a different command line syntax.
 If there is a `-Wl,<SomeOption>`, this setting is directly for the Linker which is called by GCC and if the `-Wl,`is missing, the options is directly passed to GCC.

+### Linker Options for ELF Targets
+The following table list the used Linker Options for the ELF target of the Stage 1 Bootloader

 | Options                | Description                        |
 | ---------------------- | ---------------------------------- |
 | `-Wl,-melf_i386`       | Instructs the Linker to generate a 32-bit ELF target for x86 |